ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 var boundFunctionWithParam = myFunction.bind(thisValue, param);
 ```

-·         More complex example in JSFiddle that illustrates helpful use cases of bind
+More complex example in [JSFiddle](https://jsfiddle.net/f5vs5jug/11/) that illustrates helpful use cases of bind
-o   Be sure to read the comments as this example is showcasing a few different concepts
+- Be sure to read the comments as this example is showcasing a few different concepts

 ### Why/when would you use these functions?
 - call/apply